Recurrence and windings of two revolving random walks: Random walk on

-It is not hard to see that the process $H$ is a Markov chain in its own right starting at $H_0=m$ and has the same recurrence property as the original chain $(X,Y)$.
-The main difficulty in the combinatorial setting, however, is that the identity $\mathbb{E}_m \log (H_1/m)=0$ only holds in the asymptotic sense, since one tries to approximate random walks with Brownian motions.
-In fact, one can show that when $m \to \infty$, with the help of some Donsker-type arcsine laws, i.e. see \cite{Peres}, Prop.5.27, p.137.
-Unfortunately, this result is not sufficient to prove the recurrence.
-Hence instead of $\log H_1$, we consider a modified function $\sqrt{\log H_1}$ with the same convention at zero as above.
-Using the inequality $\sqrt{1+x} \le 1+\frac{1}{2}x-\frac{1}{16}x^2$ for $x\in[-1,1]$, we obtain on the event $\{1\le H_1 \le m^2\}$ that
+It is not hard to see that the process $H_n$ is a Markov chain in its own right and has the same recurrence property as the original chain $(X,Y)$.
+In the combinatorial setting, however, we no longer have the exact representation as in \eqref{HnB}.
+Instead we resort to the more robust Lyapunov function method and consider a concave function of $\log H_1$.